 Primary containment is the first container in direct contact with biohazardous material, additionally protecting personnel and the immediate laboratory environment from exposure to infectious agents.
 Primary containment requires the use of proper storage containers, good microbiological technique, and the use of appropriate safety equipment such as biological safety cabinets.

 Secondary containment is the protection of the environment external to the laboratory from exposure to infectious materials and this is provided by a combination of facility design and operational practices.
 It is also important to recognise that the secondary barrier also represents a security barrier that prevents all but those who are fully trained and competent to enter unless fully supervised.

-To ensure success the Biocontainment laboratories need to be designed and the project managed by those who understand the needs and requirements of both the scientific community and those from the design and construction side of the project.
+To ensure success, the Biocontainment laboratories need to be designed and project managed by design and construction specialists who have an in-depth understanding of the needs and requirements of the scientific community.

 CCTech believe in providing an efficient and cost effective approach to the validation of new facilities.